mahmoudimus/ac/docs/public/guides/getting-started.md

 ## 4. What's next?

-While not particularly useful in itself, the Hello World add-on illustrates how to go about building your own add-on.

 For most Atlassian Connect add-ons, the next step for the developer would be to add code that relies on the Atlassian application REST APIs.
-This involves implementing the authentication mechanism used between Atlassian applications and Atlassian Connect add-ons, JWT.
+This requires implementing the [authentication](../concepts/authentication.html) used between Atlassian applications and Atlassian Connect add-ons.

-The implementation details for JWT vary considerably depending on the programming language and framework you are using to develop your add-on.

-This is where our framework helpers come in.
-They help you build some of the plumbing required between Atlassian Connect add-ons and OnDemand applications.
+You can do this using any language or framework that you wish, and many languages already provide libraries to help you with implement JWT authentication.

+We've written two example implementations, one in Java and one in Javascript.
+These tools can help by generating some of the plumbing required.

  * [atlassian-connect-play-java](https://bitbucket.org/atlassian/atlassian-connect-play-java)
  * [atlassian-connect-express](https://bitbucket.org/atlassian/atlassian-connect-express)